 The profound cost of deafness

-Dr David Greenberg, CEO and founder of EAVE, shares his very personal story on the impact of hearing loss
+Dr David Greenberg, Founder and CEO of Eave, shares his very personal story on the impact of hearing loss.

 With over 10 years’ experience practising as a Clinical and Research Audiologist, I have seen first-hand the profound isolation and loneliness caused by hearing loss.
 I have had patients who have given up careers, developed depression, and who have simply lost the joy of human interaction as a result of their hearing loss.

 But my reason for starting Eave was an even more personal one: my grandmother.

 Audrey Greenberg worked in a munitions factory in the East End of London during World War II.
 Her vital work making munitions was also incredibly noisy work, and tragically it caused her to lose her hearing.
 For the whole of the time I knew her, she wore two hearing aids just to get by.

 Grandma Audrey was what you would call a real matriarch – she was always cooking for everyone, one of those people who was full of motivation.
 And yet, in family situations where there was a lot of noise, she would fade into the background because she simply could not hear what was going on – a retreat from social situations that was completely contrary to her sociable nature.